 - Llano de Buena Vista was to the south (held by Estrada)

-Jose Castro, later Jacob P. Leese, had dealings in both San Francisco and Monterey, He sold about 80 acres of his rancho to Elias Howe in 1856, at the site of the “The great bend in teh slug”.
-Howe buit the famed Halfway House, which was later purchased by Alberto Trescony, the owner of the San Lucas Rancho.
+Jose Castro had dealings in both San Francisco and Monterey, He sold about 80 acres of his rancho to Elias Howe in 1856.
+Howe built the famed Halfway House, which was later purchased by Alberto Trescony, the owner of the San Lucas Rancho.

-Between 1857 and 1867, Trecony built a general merchandise store, blcksmith shop, stable, and a hotel.
+Between 1857 and 1867, Trescony built a general merchandise store, blacksmith shop, stable, and a hotel.
 The hotel became the site of the first post office in present-day Salinas.

 The Southern Pacific (the Espee) railroad was critical for the evolvement of Salinas Valley Agriculture and the development of the City of Salinas as a commercial hub for the area.
 According to Ryan and Breschini, the timeline for railroad development was: